VicXue/COMP90024_Assignment2/README.md

 ## Notes
 CouchDB cluster is ready to play with.
 Go to MRC and find our project.
 You can use any instance's IP to access it.
 The url to the GUI is `<IP>:5984/_utils/`.
 Username and password can be found [here](/playbook/variables/couchdb-vars.yaml#L6-L7).
-React frontend is accessible on port 90 and Gin backend hosts a swagger page, which is accessible on port 8080.
+React frontend is accessible at port 80 and Gin backend hosts a swagger page, which is accessible at port 8080.

 Current sevice communication map is shown as below:
 ```mermaid